-- 1. Number and extent of rills: None. - 2.
-Presence of water flow patterns: Water flow patterns are common and follow old stream meanders.
-Deposition or erosion is uncommon for normal rainfall but may occur during intense rainfall events. - 3.
-Number and height of erosional pedestals or terracettes: Pedestals or terracettes would have been uncommon for this site when occupied by the reference community. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Expect no more than 20 percent bare ground randomly distributed throughout. - 5.
-Number of gullies and erosion associated with gullies: No gullies should be present on side drains into perennial and intermittent streams.
-Drainageways should be vegetated and stable. - 6.
-Extent of wind scoured, blowouts and/or depositional areas: None.
+Inc Indicators 1.
+Number and extent of rills: None.
+2. Presence of water flow patterns: Water flow patterns are common and follow old stream meanders.
+Deposition or erosion is uncommon for normal rainfall but may occur during intense rainfall events.
+3. Number and height of erosional pedestals or terracettes: Pedestals or terracettes are uncommon.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Essentially none.
+Site has litter filling interspaces between plant bases.
+5. Number of gullies and erosion associated with gullies: No gullies should be present on side drains into perennial and intermittent streams.
+Drainageways should be vegetated and stable.
+6. Extent of wind scoured, blowouts and/or depositional areas: None.

-- 7. Amount of litter movement (describe size and distance expected to travel): This site has slowly permeable soils.
-Under normal rainfall, little litter movement should be expected, however, litter of all sizes may move long distances due to obstructions. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil surface is resistant to erosion.
-Stability class range is expected to be 4 to 5. - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Soil surface structure is less than 13 inches thick with colors from dark brown clay loam to very dark gray clay loam and generally weak medium subangular blocky structure.
-SOM is approximately 1 to 3 percent. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: This savannah site is dominated by tallgrasses and forbs and trees having adequate litter and little bare ground can provide for maximum infiltration and little runoff under normal rainfall events. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None. - 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: Warm-season tallgrasses >>

-Sub-dominant: Warm-season midgrasses > Cool-season grasses >

-Other: Forbs > Trees > Shrubs/Vines
+7. Amount of litter movement (describe size and distance expected to travel): This site is a flood plain with occasiona out of bank flow.
+Under normal rainfall, little litter movement should be expected; however, litter of all sizes may move long distances under flood conditions.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil surface is resistant to erosion.
+Soil stability class range is expected to be 5 to 6.
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): 0 to 53 inches thick with colors from dark reddish brown clay to very dark gray clay with generally weak very fine subangular blocky structure.
+SOM is approximately 1 to 6 percent.
+See soil survey for specific soils.
+10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: This site is dominated by tallgrasses and forbs and trees having adequate litter and little bare ground can provide for maximum infiltration and little runoff under normal rainfall events.
+11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): None.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Warm-season tallgrasses >> Sub-dominant: Warm-season midgrasses > Cool-season grasses > Trees > Other: Forbs > Shrubs/Vines Additional: 13.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Grasses and forbs due to their growth habit will exhibit some mortality and decadence, though very slight.
+Open spaces from disturbance are quickly filled by new plants through seedlings and vegetative reproduction (tillering).
+14. Average percent litter cover (%) and depth (in): Litter is primarily herbaceous.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 3,500 pounds per acre for below average moisture years to 6,000 pounds per acre for above average moisture years.
+16. Potential invasive (including noxious) species (native and non-native).
+List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
+Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invasive species include yellow bluestems, mesquite, Bermudagrass, elm, huisache, eastern red cedar, osage orange and Chinese tallow.